Approved Early Move-Ins

 - Any violations may result in the loss of my early housing permission and/or academic year campus housing assignment.

-- I understand that I may sign in only one short-term day-time guest at a time into to my residence hall (prior to the official opening of the residence halls on Saturday, September 3, 2016).
-I am required to sign my guest in & out of the residence hall and accompany them at all times.
-Overnight guests are not permitted.
+- I understand that I may sign in only one short-term guest at a time into to my residence hall (prior to the official opening of the residence halls on Saturday, August 31, 2019).

 - I will positively represent myself and Barnard College / Columbia University to all new students and their families while I am on campus during the Early Arrival/NSOP period.
-This includes, but is not limited to, keeping common areas clean and hallways clear for new and returning student check-in.
+This includes, but is not limited to, keeping suite & common areas clean and hallways clear for new and returning student check-in.

 - The purpose of NSOP is to assist new students with their transition to Barnard and/or Columbia in a planned, structured program.
 If I am a continuing student, I agree not to attend any of the NSOP events unless it is part of my responsibility.